Skip to main content

 A limited waiver of depreciation endorsement ensures your insurer will not deduct depreciation from a total loss claim for a specified period of time.
 In most cases, a limited waiver of depreciation lasts 24 months from your purchase or lease date.

-What is replacement cost insurance?
+What is replacement cost in car insurance?

 Replacement cost insurance is essentially the same as OPCF 43 and the waiver of depreciation rider.
 It is the most common term to refer to how your insurer will calculate a payable car insurance claim amount after a total loss or theft.